Mist Mountain Hot Springs via Eagle Ridge | A HUGE Misadventure

 How to get to the Mist Mountain Trailhead

-There are 2 trailheads marked on this map; Mist Mountain trailhead and the Eagle Ridge trailhead.
-Both are important, keep reading to find out why.
+There are 2 trailheads marked on this map; Mist Mountain trailhead or the much lesser travelled Eagle Ridge trailhead.

 Eagle Ridge and Mist Mountain hot springs are located in Elbow-Sheep Wildland; one of the Provincial Parks in Kananaskis Country.
 This hike is “deep” in Kananaskis – the drive takes around 2 hours from Banff and the same from Calgary.